aiven/inkless/inkless/KnownChallenges.md

 We could also intentionally co-locate consumers and producers for the same partition on a single broker.
 How can we offer this optimization while preserving load-balancing & scalability?
 A single partition may have very high ultimate throughput requirements (multiple producers, consumer share groups) and very high fan-out (>1000 consumers)
 We need to explore the idea of having other consumers request messages to any broker, and if the broker doesn't have them instead of going to S3, go to the partition leader and ask for those.
 In a sense we could use the existing flows of replicas to ask for not yet seen messages to the leader.

+#### Answer

+Eager cache warming on produce is wasteful if a partition has no consumers.
+However, if other partitions in the same object have consumers, the data is very likely to be read back in immediately.
+In a typical deployment, eager cache warming should reduce the number of GET requests for low-latency data by 1/3 in a 3-zone deployment.
+It may increase "fetch jitter", because data in the local AZ will be ready before data produced in other AZs, reduced by the latency of 1 GET request.

+We cannot influence the AZs that clients are created in, and we can't influence which partitions that they read/write to.
+We should prioritize balancing of clients across the brokers in a zone, and not try to implement intra-zone locality.
+Caches should manage distributing data between brokers in a cluster.

 ### Compression